Deputy Prime Minister of Sweden

 The deputy prime minister of Sweden (Ställföreträdande statsminister) is the deputy head of government of Sweden.
 The incumbent deputy prime minister is Ebba Busch.

-The Swedish constitution allows the prime minister to appoint one of the ministers in the cabinet as deputy prime minister (ställföreträdande statsminister, sometimes unofficially known as vice statsminister), in case the prime minister for some reason is prevented from performing his or her duties.
+The Swedish constitution allows the prime minister to appoint one of the ministers in the cabinet as deputy prime minister (ställföreträdande statsminister, sometimes unofficially known as vice statsminister), in case the prime minister for some reason is prevented from performing their duties.
 If a deputy prime minister has not been appointed, the minister in the cabinet who has served the longest time (and if there are several with equal experience the one who is oldest) takes over as head of government (these are marked in italic in the table below).

-A deputy prime minister can only serve as prime minister in a temporary function, as the resignation of a prime minister automatically includes the entire Cabinet, and the Instrument of Government requires the Speaker of the Riksdag to dismiss the Cabinet in the case of the death of the prime minister.
+A deputy prime minister can only serve as prime minister in a temporary function, as the resignation of a prime minister automatically includes the entire Cabinet, and the Instrument of Government requires the speaker of the Riksdag to dismiss the Cabinet in the case of the death of the prime minister.

 History

 Origins of the office

-Historically, under the 1809 Instrument of Government, the minister for foreign affairs (the "second excellency" and to date the only formal "minister" save for the prime minister, the other cabinet members' formal title being Councillor of State for... etc) was to function as acting prime minister should the prime minister not be able not to perform his duties.
+Historically, under the 1809 Instrument of Government, the minister for foreign affairs (the "second excellency" and at the time the only formal "minister" save for the prime minister, the other cabinet members' formal title being Councillor of State for... etc) was to function as acting prime minister should the prime minister not be able not to perform his duties.
 With the enactment of the 1974 Instrument of Government and the inauguration of Thorbjörn Fälldin's three-party cabinet in 1976, Per Ahlmark was formally sworn in as the first to hold the office of deputy prime minister.